AKloc/BookNotes/Devops for Dummies.md

 	- Who are my competitors' customers?
 	- Is my MVP in line with theirs?
 	- How is my MVP differentiated?
-	- How can I steal customers or reach customers
+	- How can I steal customers or reach customers?
+- Bucket features into three categories to start drawing up a roadmap:
+	-

 **What can I do with this?**
 - I have to use "inertia" more.